midorikocak/json-archetypes/README.md

 Community-Driven Standards For Popular Types Of Data in JSON, that is all.

-*Status: Waiting to receive feedback from more people before launching JSON Archetypes Version 1*

 These were made for [Servant](https://www.servant.co).
-Servant is a persona database and these are its schemas.
+Servant is a personal database and these are its schemas.

 Each JSON Archetype uses the [JSON Schema](http://json-schema.org "http://json-schema.org") format to describe the Archetype and its validation rules.
 All of the Archetypes can be found in the `archetypes` folder.
 JSON Archetypes are meant to be lean and contain only the essential properties/attributes that define and differentiate each archetype.
 The challenge is to agree on what those properties/attributes are...

-**Feel free to contribute to the existing JSON Archetypes or create your own!**
+Feel free to contribute to the existing JSON Archetypes or create your own!

 ##Contributing